ObelusFamily/Anythink-Market-ot9xm/readme.md

 3. Check if Backend is running at :- http://localhost:3000/api/ping
 4. Check if Frontend is running at :- http://localhost:3001/register

-If everything is working properly then it's done!
+If everything is working properly then it's done.